modesttree/Projeny/README.md

 Want to just test one part of your game without needing to fire up the entire project?
 Just create another Unity project and reference only the parts of the game you want to test.

-To see this in action, do the following: (Note: this assumes you have already run `prj -init` as described above)
+To see this in action, do the following: (Note: this assumes you have already run `prj --init` as described above)
 * Open Unity then open the project at `UnityProjects/SphereMover/SphereMover-Windows`
 * Open another copy of Unity then open the project at `UnityProjects/CubeMover/CubeMover-Windows`
 * Open the scene named `SphereMain` in the first Unity and the scene `CubeMain` in the second Unity